Good Foods for GERD (Gastroesophageal Reflux Disease)

 Gastroesophageal reflux disease, or GERD, is a condition in which stomach acid and partially digested food travel up from the stomach into the esophagus instead of traveling down into the small intestine.
 The acid reflux (movement of acid in the wrong direction) causes heartburn, which is a burning sensation in the chest.
 Acid reflux isn't always classified as GERD, but if it occurs frequently it may be.
 Frequent episodes of acid in the esophagus must be treated in order to prevent potentially dangerous health problems from developing.

 I've never been diagnosed with GERD, but I've experienced episodes of acid reflux and heartburn for a number of years.
 In my case, the condition is linked to a dietary factor.
 If I avoid wheat, I don't suffer from reflux.
 If I'm silly and eat food containing wheat—which I do at times—I have to suffer the consequences or eat the chewable calcium carbonate tablets that are sold as antacids.
-Repeatedly taken medicines for a situation that I could avoid is not a good idea.
+Repeatedly taking medicines for a situation that I could avoid is not a good idea.
 For me, and perhaps for some other acid reflux sufferers, the best solution for the problem is a dietary one.
+A doctor should be consulted if the condition is severe, however.

 The Lower Esophageal Sphincter

 Once gastroesophageal reflux disease appears, it's often a lifelong condition.
-There are medications that can relieve the symptoms, but a change in diet can also be very helpful in treating the disorder.
+Medications that can relieve the symptoms exist, but a change in diet can also be very helpful in treating the disorder.
 Even if medications can't be avoided, dietary changes may reduce the amount of medication that's required and greatly improve symptoms.

 Difference Between Acid Reflux, Heartburn, and GERD